Women in Pakistan: Women Role Models

-Pakistan has many immensely talented women who have played a vital role in changing the social standards and norms of the country.
-These women come from all walks of life and have played their role in all sorts of sectors.
-Women in Pakistan have progressed in various fields of life such as politics, education, economy, services, health and many more.
+Women in Pakistan participate in various professional sectors, including politics, education, the economy, healthcare and public service.
+Their involvement across these fields has contributed to shifts in the country's social standards and traditional norms.
+Historically, Pakistani women have moved into diverse roles within both the public and private spheres, increasingly gaining representation in high-level leadership and specialized service sectors.

 Politics and activism

-Women from Rawalpindi queued for their chance to vote in Pakistan's elections.
+Women from Rawalpindi queued for their chance to vote in 2013 Pakistani general elections.

 Mukhtār Mā'ī, a survivor of a gang rape as a form of honour revenge.
 She is one of Pakistan's most prominent women's rights activists.

 Malala Yousafzai, an activist, working for rights to education for children in Pakistan.
 She is the youngest Nobel Prize recipient ever.

 In 2000, women's presence in political parties as well as in the political structure at the local, provincial, and national levels was insignificant due to cultural and structural barriers.The situation gradually improved, and by 2014, 20.7% of elected representatives were female, a statistic well ahead of the United States and less than 2% behind the United Kingdom.
 According to Foqia Sadiq Khan while Pakistan is in one of seventy countries where at least one woman President or Prime Minister had been there; lately Pakistan also provides for certain electoral reservations for women at local and parliamentary level like five percent of candidates need to be women, but still Pakistan lags behind in gender equality, and satisfactory political inclusion.

 Foqia says while the highest number of women contested the 2018 general elections, still fewer, i.e. just eight, got elected compared to previous years.
 Foqia says that while electoral reservations provide for minimum level assurance, Pakistani familial, societal and institutional structure do little to give women a fair chance to thrive in competitive political environments.
 According to Foqia, though local level elections give more opportunities at entry level, being non-political in character means that political exposure remains limited; political parties do allot five percent of their parliamentary seats, but mostly where chances of winning are bleak; and the parliamentary reserved seats for women are awarded based on clientelism.
 This results in no benefit of exposure in a competitive political environment and the patriarchal hegemony continues to stifle meaningful political inclusion of women in Pakistan's political power structures.
 Prominent actress Sarah Khan states that Allah provides for equal gender rank for women and that instead of women's day's Aurat March activism, women need to focus on their children's education.